CharlesProjectSolutions/BCH_Low_Blood_Pressure_Analysis/README.md

 ## 🔮 Future Enhancements
-- Implement **real-time monitoring System** 🚨 when low BP is detected.
+- Implement **real-time monitoring System**when low BP is detected 🚨.
 - Expand dataset for **deeper analysis** 🏥.
 - Proactive patient risk identification 🤖.
 - Expanding the Methodology to Other Medical Domains